andrewf/scarymalloc/README.md

 will get everything built, including the test programs.
 If you don't want to install `tup`, you can do

-    $ gcc -shared -fpic -o mymalloc.so mymalloc.c
+    $ gcc -shared -fpic -o scarymalloc.so scarymalloc.c

 to build just the `.so`.
-Then you should have a `mymalloc.so` in your checkout.
-To use it with a program, you need to set the `LD_PRELOAD` environment variable to point to `mymalloc.so`.
+Then you should have a `scarymalloc.so` in your checkout.
+To use it with a program, you need to set the `LD_PRELOAD` environment variable to point to `scarymalloc.so`.
 The simplest way to do this is by running, in a terminal:

-    $ LD_PRELOAD=/path/to/mymalloc.so yourexe
+    $ LD_PRELOAD=/path/to/scarymalloc.so yourexe

 To run it in `gdb`, which is actually a slightly sane idea, you'll need to be a little more clever.
-You can use gdb to set environment variables but by default when you `run` a program it uses bash to start it, and you probably don't want bash using mymalloc.
+You can use `gdb` to set environment variables but by default when you `run` a program `gdb` uses `bash` to start it, and you probably don't want `bash` using `scarymalloc`.
 Instead, you want to run (from [0]) in the `gdb` shell:

-    (gdb) set exec-wrapper env 'LD_PRELOAD=/path/to/mymalloc.so'
+    (gdb) set exec-wrapper env 'LD_PRELOAD=/path/to/scarymalloc.so'

 This will just set `LD_PRELOAD` for the program you're debugging without any further complications.
 This is set up in the `gdb` script `dbsettings`